gregjacobs/bazel-test/README.md

    bazel test //...
    ```

-To run the build/tests again, use:
+To run the build/tests again, first use:

 ```
 bazel clean --expunge
 ```

+and then run `bazel test //...` again